 Convert RAW File System to NTFS

 The situation with the RAW file system is due to a number of issues from corruption to hardware failure.
 Sometimes it appears due to IO errors and compatibility issues.
-When such situation arises, the system finds disk as unreadable and denies access to them.
+When such a situation arises, the system finds the disk unreadable and denies access to it.
 The amount of recovery depends upon the level of corruption and in grave situations, you can’t recover data.
 However, most of the time, corruption affects a small sector of the drive and all the data can be successfully recovered.

 Here are the Steps to convert drives from RAW to NTFS without Data Loss